 Have you become more confident about sustainable life on earth considering the many initiatives towards sustainability, be it in business, politics or civil society, which includes your Bauhaus of the Earth or the New European Bauhaus?

 Yes, a little bit.
-The fact that you as an outsider can help to get a scene moving that has of course had the relevant discourses but perhaps did not yet have a convincing climate narrative is already an extremely encouraging experience.
+The fact that an outsider can help get a scene moving that has of course long had the relevant discourses, but perhaps did not yet have a convincing climate narrative, is already an extremely encouraging experience.
 It’s quite clear that the experts then have to take over.
 The designers.
 The architects.
 The urban planners.
 I’ll give you a metaphor for that.
-I estimate that the possibility of stopping the climate, climate change, is only ten to twenty percent.
+I estimate that the possibility of stopping the climate change, is only ten to twenty percent.
 That is deadly sad.
 But take any human being you like.
 You would find out that he or she has a fatal disease.
 And there is a new therapy for it that works with ten to twenty percent.
 Would you then say it’s not worth the money?
-I won’t even try it?
+You wouldn’t even try it?
 Ten or twenty percent chance is good enough to do anything if everything is really at stake.

 10 years of the German Design Awards, 10 years of design history

 For ten years now, the German Design Council has been honouring outstanding achievements with the German Design Awards.
 This year, for the first time, the award has a focus theme: inspired by the work of the visionary designer and design theorist Horst Rittel, the motto is “How designers think”: How can solutions be found for those challenges for which Rittel, together with Melvin Webber, coined the term “Wicked Problems” in the 1960s; problems that are unclear, contradictory, volatile or even unsolvable – or only appear to be?